Using a product copywriting agency to add magic and sparkle to online content

-While the bulleted information is certainly useful, these items are missing that all-important tickle that acts as an online shopping buddy, making trend-aware styling suggestions and even cross-selling complementary bits and bobs across the rest of the site.
+The bulleted information is certainly useful but these items are missing that all-important tickle that acts as an online shopping buddy.
+Good product descriptions make trend-aware styling suggestions and cross-sell complementary bits and bobs across the rest of the site.

-A product copywriting agency will take a simple list of bullet points and transform them into a piece of compelling and engaging copy that sells all of the features and benefits of the product while weaving in some personality and brand tone of voice.
+A product copywriting agency will take a list of bullet points and transform them into a piece of compelling and engaging copy.
+This will be designed to sell all of the features and benefits of the product while weaving in some personality and brand tone of voice.

 Details make the difference

-Without wishing to pigeonhole too much, we see the classic M&S fashion shopper as a sophisticated individual who appreciates detail, who has a decent amount of disposable income and who likes to dabble in the finer things in life.
+Without wishing to pigeonhole too much, we see the classic M&S fashion shopper as a sophisticated individual who appreciates detail.
+They have a decent amount of disposable income and like to dabble in the finer things in life.

 With that in mind, take a look at this summer dress.
 This dress is brimming with saleable details.
-Check out the deep (but not too deep) V neckline, that vibrant print in a patriotic palette of red, white and blue, and that juxtapositioned boho touch courtesy of a tassel-tipped rope belt.
-We are guessing this is a case of the hard-working copy team just not having enough time to wax lyrical, because plenty of tricks are being missed here.
+Check out the deep V neckline and that vibrant print in a patriotic palette of red, white and blue.
+Look at that juxtapositioned boho touch courtesy of a tassel-tipped rope belt.
+We are guessing this is a case of the hard-working copy team just not having enough time to wax lyrical.
+Plenty of tricks are being missed here.
 Tricks which could’ve secured a whole pile of sales if the description had been written by a specialist product copywriting agency.